fluid-project/infusion/README.md

 The best way to join the Fluid Community is to jump into any of our community activities.
 Visit our [website](http://fluidproject.org/) for links to our mailing lists, chat room, wiki, etc.

+##Where is Infusion Used?##

+The Infusion library is the cornerstone of a number of projects.
+You can see some of them featured on our [Projects page](http://fluidproject.org/projects.html).

 ##How Do I Create an Infusion Package?##

 Strictly speaking, Infusion can be used directly from source (i.e. by including each individual required file).
 However, for simplicity and performance reasons, you may wish to create a concatenated, minified file.
 The Grunt build options described below will also allow you to remove any unneeded features or libraries that you may already have in your project.